 Here’s a list of the commands you can use with the debug console.

-I hope you guys find this useful.
+We hope you guys find this list useful.
 If you have any suggestions for other mods or any other feedback feel free to share below.